Who I Am in Theory and Practice

 Pomegranatalia

-“Is it desire that fuels the heavy heart of a creation so disappointed by the
+“Is it desire that fuels the heavy heart of a creation so disappointed by the inventions of its

 likeness?
 If so, what desire is in its capacity?
-Where does the creation look to for answers if not
+Where does the creation look to for answers if

-and improbable?
-If one cannot prove the likes of their own existence, what is their likelihood of
+controls the probable and improbable?
+If one cannot prove the likes of their own existence, what

-improbable existence?
-A concept that fledges back and forth between its own reasoning is of no use
+is their likelihood of improbable existence?
+A concept that fledges back and forth between its

-defending or arguing.
-If this is the case, why do creations, the creators of inventions, twist the
+own reasoning is of no use defending or arguing.
+If this is the case, why do creations, the

-mind, brimmed with arrogance this time, into a substance unwilling to cooperate, creating
+creators of inventions, twist the mind, brimmed with arrogance this time, into a substance

-simultaneously a surplus of disappointment?
-When the heavy heart of certain creations witness these
+unwilling to cooperate, creating simultaneously a surplus of disappointment?
+When the heavy

-calamities, their empty hearts, known to nor of nothing, fill inversely with hatred of its likeness.
+heart of certain creations witness these calamities, their empty hearts, known to nor of

-The malevolence of its heart minimizes the effect of its mind, brimming with unnecessary inquiry,
+effect of its mind, brimming with unnecessary inquiry, taking on what it struggles to comprehend

-creators of inventions, who is it that creates you?”
+and invents new concepts unknown unto itself.
+So, tell me creators of inventions, who is it that

 In a verbatim sense, the red juice and crunch of a pomegranate’s seeds fills an aperture in my body

-comprehension.
+confidence beyond our comprehension.
 But what does a pomegranate suggest?
-Does it personify all aspects of extant life or
+Does it personify all

-detach the virtuous and heinous into conventional classes?
+aspects of extant life or detach the virtuous and heinous into conventional classes?

 The desires of this world are laborious to entertain.
 I find myself lost in a struggle of balancing